Manisha Ramadass

 Manisha Ramadass (born 27 January 2005) is an Indian para-badminton player.
-She won the bronze medal at the 2024 Paris Paralympics.
-She's a gold, silver, and bronze medalist at the World Championships and a triple bronze medalist at the Asian Para Games.
+She is the current World number 1 in the Women's singles SU5 category.
+She won the bronze medal at the 2024 Summer Paralympics.
+She has won the gold, silver, and bronze medals at the World Championships, as well as three bronze medals at the Asian Para Games.

 Early life

 Manisha is from Thiruvallur, Tamil Nadu.
 She is supported by Olympic Gold Quest, a sports NGO.

 Career

 Manisha made her international debut in 2022 and became world number 1 in the SU5 category on 22 August 2022.
 She won her first title at the Spanish (level 2) Para-Badminton International in 2022.
 She went on to win 11 gold and five bronze medals in 2022.

 Awards

-For her dominant show in 2022, she won the BWF Female Para Badminton Player of the year 2022.

-She also won the Sportswoman of the Year (parasports Sportstar Aces award).
+For her dominant performance, Ramadass won the BWF Female Para Badminton Player of the Year for the year 2022.
+She also won the Sportstar Aces Awards for the Sportswoman of the Year (parasports).